cloudneutral/cockroachdb-jdbc/README.md

 The main library for the CockroachDB JDBC driver.

-### cockroachdb-jdbc-it

-Integration tests and functional tests activated via a Maven profiles.
-See build section further down in this page.

 ### cockroachdb-jdbc-demo

 A standalone demo app to showcase the retry mechanism and other features.

+### cockroachdb-jdbc-test

+Integration and functional tests activated via Maven profiles.
+See build section further down in this page.

 ## Getting Help